 The transactions in this case predated the effective date of Revenue Procedure 2000-37.

-Larry J. Brant is a Shareholder in Garvey Schubert Barer, a law firm based out of the Pacific Northwest, with offices in Seattle, Washington, Portland, Oregon, Anchorage, Alaska, New York, New York, Washington DC, and Beijing, China.
+Larry J. Brant is a Shareholder in Garvey Schubert Barer, a law firm based out of the Pacific Northwest, with offices in Seattle, Washington; Portland, Oregon; New York, New York; Washington, D.C.; and Beijing, China.
 Mr. Brant practices in the Portland office.
 His practice focuses on tax, tax controversy and transactions.
 Mr. Brant is a past Chair of the Oregon State Bar Taxation Section.
 He was the long term Chair of the Oregon Tax Institute, and is currently a member of the Board of Directors of the Portland Tax Forum.
 Mr. Brant has served as an adjunct professor, teaching corporate taxation, at Northwestern School of Law, Lewis and Clark College.
 He is an Expert Contributor to Thomson Reuters Checkpoint Catalyst.
 Mr. Brant is a Fellow in the American College of Tax Counsel.
-He publishes articles on numerous income tax issues, including Taxation of S Corporations, Reasonable Compensation, Circular 230, Worker Classification, IRC § 1031 Exchanges, and Choice of Entity.
+He publishes articles on numerous income tax issues, including Taxation of S Corporations, Reasonable Compensation, Circular 230, Worker Classification, IRC § 1031 Exchanges, Choice of Entity, Entity Tax Classification, and State and Local Taxation.
 Mr. Brant is a frequent lecturer at local, regional and national tax and business conferences for CPAs and attorneys.
 He was the 2015 Recipient of the Oregon State Bar Tax Section Award of Merit.

 Upcoming Speaking Engagements